rickstaa/ros-gazebo-gym/rosdep/README.md

-# Custom ROS-Gazebo-Gym rosdep rules
+# Custom ROS-gazebo-gym rosdep rules

 This folder contains custom [rosdep](https://wiki.ros.org/rosdep) rules for the `ros-gazebo-gym` package.
 These rules were created to resolve conflicting requirements between the `python3-gymnasium-pip` and `python3-gymnasium-robotics` rules and the `python3-numpy` rule on [Ubuntu 20.04](https://releases.ubuntu.com/focal/).
 Specifically, `gymnasium` requires `numpy>=1.20.1`, but the `python3-numpy` rule installs `numpy==1.17.4` (see https://github.com/ros/rosdistro/issues/38332).